HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 ![](images/effect_numtrees.png)

-3. `max_depth`: max_depth represents the depth of each tree in the forest.
+3. `max_depth`: max_depth represents the **depth** of each tree in the forest.
 The deeper the tree, the more splits it has but gets overfitting.
 We can also visualize how depth infleunces the classification (credit from Prof. Nando de Freitas's [UBC Machine Learning class](https://www.youtube.com/watch?v=aXqICfH4ZlA&list=PLE6Wd9FR--Ecf_5nCbnSQMHqORpiChfJf&index=33)).

 <!-- ![](images/max_depth_1.png) -->
 ![](images/effect_depth.png)

 4. `min_samples_split`: min_samples_split represents the minimum number of samples required to split an internal node.
 Higher indicates underfitting case.
+When we increase this parameter, each tree in the forest becomes more constrained as it has to consider more samples at each node.

 ![](images/min_sample_split.png)

+We can clearly see that when we require all of the samples at each node, the model cannot learn enough about the data.
+This is an underfitting case.

-5. `min_samples_leaf`: min_samples_leaf is the minimum number of samples required to be at a leaf node.
+5. `min_samples_leaf`: min_samples_leaf is the minimum number of samples required to be at a **leaf node**.
 Increasing this value can cause underfitting.

 ![](images/min_sample_leaf.png)